satinderkaura348-ops/devSecOps/README.md

 **🚀 Deploying to Azure Kubernetes Service (AKS)**

-This guide explains how to set up Azure resources and GitHub Actions so your application can be automatically deployed to AKS using Helm.
+This guide explains how to set up Azure resources and GitHub Actions so your application can be automatically deployed to AKS .

 1️⃣ Create a Resource Group